 Given the acute candidate shortage, employers will also need to focus on operating fast and efficient hiring processes, move quickly and make an offer when a desirable candidate becomes available.
 Working with a fast hiring process reduces the risk of losing top candidates with multiple job offers, bolsters your employer brand and allows you to reach full productivity of the role sooner, which will be highly appreciated by team members.

-For more hiring trends and salary evolutions, request free access to the Robert Walters Salary Survey.
+Request free access to the Robert Walters digital Salary Survey tool.

 6 pitfalls to avoid in your search for a finance professional